ricardoboss/php-seq/README.md

 ## Contributing

 Contributions in all forms are welcome!
-I you are missing a specific feature or something isn't working as expected, please create an issue on GitHub: [create issue].
+If you are missing a specific feature or something isn't working as expected, please create an issue on GitHub: [create issue].

-If you can, you are encoured to create a pull request.
+If you can, you are encouraged to create a pull request.
 Please make sure you add tests for the functionality you add/change and make sure they pass.

 ## License